-Prior to the crisis, the theoretical literature on the zero lower bound was virtually unanimous on one point: A central bank with the ability to credibly commit to a future path of short-term interest rates could, except in the most extreme cases, circumvent the effects of the zero lower bound.
+Prior to the crisis, the theoretical literature on the zero lower bound was virtually unanimous on one point: A central bank with the ability to credibly commit to a future path of short-term interest rates could, except in the most extreme cases, circumvent the effects of the zero lower bound (see, for example, Reifschneider and Williams 2000 and Eggertsson and Woodford 2003, 2006).
 This conclusion stemmed from two insights.
 First, the output gap and inflation rate in standard textbook New Keynesian models are completely determined by long-term interest rates.
 They do not depend on the short-term rate, except to the extent that the long-term rate is equal to the expected path of future short-term rates.
 Second, if a central bank can credibly commit to future policy actions, it can continue to control longer-term interest rates, even when the short-term rate is at the zero lower bound.
-It can do so by "managing
+It can do so by managing expectations about the future path of short-term rates.
+Thus, in theory, forward guidance about the future path of policy is a potentially powerful tool that can almost completely solve a central bank's problems at the zero lower bound.